swcarpentry/DEPRECATED-boot-camps/_posts/2013-07-16-cuahsi/content.md

 <a id="logistics"></a> Logistics
 --------------------------------

-Here we can post a link to a Google doc for taking notes, etc.
+We'll be taking notes, sharing links, etc. using an Etherpad.
+You can connect to the Etherpad here: <https://etherpad.mozilla.org/cuahsiswcbc>

 <a id="schedule"></a> Schedule